Toy Story Land: Shops

-Shanghai Disneyland Park
+Shanghai Disneyland

 Toy Story Land was announced for the park on November 9, 2016, when Bob Iger, chairman and chief executive officer of The Walt Disney Company, along with Bob Chapek, chairman of Walt Disney Parks and Resorts, and Fan Xiping, chairman of Shanghai Shendi Group, celebrated breaking ground on the new expansion.
 The land opened on April 26, 2018.

 Toy Story Land at Shanghai Disneyland is located between Tomorrowland and Fantasyland.
 The land features three attractions and a themed character greeting area.